CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 # Let's Estimate Our Developer Pain

 ## **1. Introduction**
 Developers are rife with stories about late projects.
-Management often have unreasonable expectations, while developers struggle to code vague requirements.
-We'll first talk about general problems with estimation.
-We'll go into some of the benefits and rewards of the estimation process.
-Decreasing this divide between managers and developers will be beneficial.
+Management's unreasonable expectations combine with developers struggle to code vague requirements.
+There are many common problems with estimation.
+However, what are some of the benefits?
+We'll go into the rewards of the estimation process.
+We are attempting to remove the divide between managers and developers.

 ## **2. The Pain's of Estimation**
 <p align="center" width="100%">